SerenityOS/serenity/Documentation/BuildInstructionsMacOS.md

 If you want to debug the x86-64 kernel on an Apple Silicon machine, you can install the `x86_64-elf-gdb` package to get a native build of GDB that can cross-debug x86-64 code.

+## Next Steps

+Once you have all dependencies installed, return to the main [BuildInstructions.md](BuildInstructions.md#build) to build and run SerenityOS.